michellehudson/magmadiver/DIARY.md

 **3/27/2013:**
 * Finally back after a month of not pythoning.
 Here's to remembering what I'm doing!
 * Important thing: escape sequences in Exercise 10.

+**5/1/2013:**
+* Happy May Day!
+Back to work.
+* Exercise 13 includes important things about adding "features" to scripts.
+These are modules.
+I was just trying to work with a program from the UW Data Science course that includes modules, so this is good timing.